Explore this Section

 In addition, applicants must have completed at least 12 months of professional work experience by 30 June prior to admission or be registered with the UK Professional Council or overseas equivalent.
 Registration with your Professional Council is strongly recommended; if this is not obtained then this will severely limit your choice of options since you will not be able to undertake practical clinical modules.

-Forms for UK Professional Council registration are available from the Health Professions Council (HPC), at www.hpc-uk.org General Medical Council (GMC) information obtained from www.gmc-uk.org and Nursing and Midwifery Council (NMC) via www.nmc-uk.org
+Forms for UK Professional Council registration are available from the Health and Care Professions Council (HCPC), at www.hcpc-uk.org General Medical Council (GMC) information obtained from www.gmc-uk.org and Nursing and Midwifery Council (NMC) via www.nmc-uk.org

 This process can take at least eight weeks, so please do apply early.

 The MSc programme comprises taught modules to the value of 120 M Level credits and a dissertation of 60 M Level credits, giving a total of 180 credits.
 Students may choose to finish their studies after completing 60 taught credits (Postgraduate Certificate) or 120 taught credits (Postgraduate Diploma), or they may study any module on a stand-alone basis and obtain the relevant credits.
-The part-time MSc programme can be completed in two years, but students may take up to five years if they wish (modular).
+The part-time MSc programme can be completed in two years however up to three years is permitted.
+Students who opt for the modular route may take up to five years if they wish.
 The structure of the course therefore allows flexible learning in accordance with individual student interests and needs.
 Visit the school website to view module block sessional dates, and details of all modules.

 Core Modules (each 15 credits totalling 60 credits)